William Fleetwood: Life

 Fleetwood was descended of an ancient Lancashire family, and was born in the Tower of London on New Year's Day 1656.
 He received his education at Eton and at King's College, Cambridge.
 About the time of the Revolution he took orders, and was shortly afterwards made rector of St Austin's, London, and lecturer of St Dunstan's in the West.
 He became a canon of Windsor in 1702, and in 1708 he was nominated to the see of St Asaph, from which he was translated in 1714 to that of Ely.
 He died at Tottenham, Middlesex, on 4 August 1723.

 Fleetwood was regarded as the best preacher of his time.
 He was accurate in learning, and effective in delivery, and his character stood deservedly high in general estimation.
 In episcopal administration he far excelled most of his contemporaries.
 He was a zealous Hanoverian, and a favourite with Queen Anne in spite of his Whiggism.
-His opposition to the doctrine of non-resistance brought him into conflict with the Tory ministry of 1712 and with Swift, but he never entered into personal controversy.
+In 1708, he preached a sermon before the queen at the national service of thanksgiving for victory at the Battle of Oudenarde His opposition to the doctrine of non-resistance brought him into conflict with the Tory ministry of 1712 and with Swift, but he never entered into personal controversy.